 At East Orlando Animal Hospital, we are committed to providing the highest standards of excellence in veterinary medicine.
 The procedures we follow when it comes to surgery ensure that we're able to deliver excellent and conscientious care for your pet.
 Our surgical protocols include:

 Pre-surgical assessments.
-Our team will confirm the specifics of the procedure, complete a physical examination of the patient, and make sure blood tests have been completed and reviewed by the vet in order to determine if your pet faces any risk of anesthesia-related complications.
+Our team will confirm the specifics of the procedure, complete a physical examination of the patient, and make sure blood tests have been completed and reviewed by the vet to determine if your pet faces any risk of anesthesia-related complications.

 Dedicated surgical suites.
 Surgeries are performed in a dedicated surgical suite within our animal hospital.
 This room is kept completely sterile to prevent infection and cross-contamination.